Jbleezy/BO1-Reimagined/README.md

 ### RPK
 * Fixed animation bug when switching weapons from the RPK with an empty clip
+* Fixed dive to prone animation from looping

 ### Spectre
 * Unupgraded: increased reserve ammo from 120 to 240